yahyaAlsaidi/yahyaAlsaidi/README.md

 # Hi there! 👋

-I'm Yahya AlSaidi, a Senior Software Engineer passionate about building scalable and efficient solutions.
+I'm Yahya Al-Saidi, a Senior Software Engineer passionate about building scalable and efficient solutions.
 I enjoy working with various technologies and exploring new tools.
 Here are some of the technologies I frequently work with:

 ## 🚀 Technologies & Tools